Juni4567/gamier-gatsby-starter/src/pages/blog/photoswipe-and-slick-gallery-with-a-nice-lightbox.md

  </div>
 ```

+## 4. Add scripts for initializing PhotoSwipe and Slick together

-This markup I got from PhotoSwipe’s demo page and modified the image paths to dummy placeholder paths Now to make our lightbox function properly I am adding the PhotoSwipe lightbox scripts to our `scripts.js`.
-Here is the JavaScript code:
+To make our Lightbox functional with javascript I am adding the following scripts to our `scripts.js`:

 ```
 $(document).ready(function(){